 The ability to diversify risk

 Share market investments involve an element of risk so diversifying your share portfolio is important.
 This means 'not putting all your eggs in the one basket.'
-In other words, spreading your investment risk across a variety of asset classes (eg retail, manufacturing and industrial companies), as well as a range of fund managers (eg Perpetual, Colonial, IOOF).
-Investment performance is cyclical and although there will always be peaks and troughs, a diversified investment portfolio allows you to balance out short-term troughs with cyclical peaks in performance ultimately smoothing your investment performance over time.
+In other words, spreading your investment risk across a variety of sectors (eg retail, manufacturing and industrial companies), as well as a range of fund managers (eg Perpetual, Colonial, IOOF).
+Investment performance is cyclical and although there will always be peaks and troughs, a diversified investment portfolio allows you to balance short-term troughs with cyclical peaks in performance ultimately smoothing your investment performance over time.